sumnerevans/sumnerevans.com/content/posts/hackathons/2018-11-16-facebook-hackathon-the-competition/index.rst

 from the couch he was sleeping on.
 Sam came over and, as if he had some revelation during his short sleep, paired up with Jack and wrote a ton of code that solved the linear system!
-Sam was using hard-coded wall data, and as soon as he got it working, the map oriented correctly and the red marker follow the person without even needing to use the compass or GPS for orientation and location!
+Sam was using hard-coded wall data, and as soon as he got it working, the map oriented correctly and the red marker followed the person without even needing to use the compass or GPS for orientation and location!
 None of that was completed until there was less than an hour to go in the competition.